Chromium(III) iodide: Preparation and properties

 To obtain high purity samples, the product is thermally decomposed at 700 °C to sublime out chromium(II) iodide.
 The diiodide is then reiodinated.

 Chromium triiodide is stable in contact with oxygen and moisture, but at temperatures approaching 200 °C it reacts with oxygen and releases iodine.
 Like CrCl3, the triiodide exhibits slow solubility in water owing to the kinetic inertness of Cr(III).
 Addition of small amounts of chromous iodide accelerates the dissolving process.

-Chromium triiodide can also be prepared as nanoplatelets from the alkoxide Cr(OC(CH3)(C(CH3)3)2)3.
+Chromium triiodide can also be prepared as colloidal nanoplatelets, a type of lateral nanostructure.
+The alkoxide Cr(OC(CH3)(C(CH3)3)2)3 is dissolved in toluene under an inert atmosphere, followed by the addition of trimethylsilyl iodide.
+The mixture is sealed and immersed into a preheated oil bath at 135 °C, resulting in the formation of a black precipitate.

 Chromium triiodide was one of the first materials which was discovered to be a magnetic two-dimensional material that has great potentials for spintronics devices.